 Main UK Pendulum Floor Testing offices at Preston, Blackpool (Lancashire) and Banbury, Oxford, Rugby and Coventry, (Oxfordshire and Warwickshire) -

+But what if the value is 33 or 34; is it still a failure?
+Has the floor been laid to offer a slip resistance which is As Low As Reasonably Practical?
+Also known as ALARP.
 The text below discusses the ALARP principal and how when it is applied can be used as a substantive argument where required.

-Many industries, and the HSE, use the ALARP principal, which means reducing a risk to ‘As Low as Reasonably Practical’ and involves assessing the statistics and weighing the risks against the trouble, time and money needed to control them.
+Many industries, and the HSE, use the ALARP principal, which means reducing a slip risk to ‘As Low as Reasonably Practical’ and involves assessing the statistics and weighing the risks against the trouble, time and money needed to control them.

 Translating ALARP into a worked example